What Are The Causes Of Anorexia Nervosa?

 • Eating/purging: People who live with this type of anorexia may consume large amounts of food, making themselves throw up or using laxatives to “get rid” of the food.
 This may or may not have an emotional component underlying the behavior.

 Some people with anorexia may also be diagnosed with other eating disorders, such as bulimia nervosa or binge-eating disorder (BED).
-They may experience these conditions simultaneously, or at different points in their lives.
+A person with anorexia may experience these conditions simultaneously, or at different points in their lives.

 Ultimately, eating disorders can be about more than just food — often pointing to unresolved feelings or traumatic experiences that drive a need for self-control and mastery.
 It takes time, patience, and self-compassion to make a sustained recovery, but with proactive treatment, recovery can be possible.